ztw17/displaying-has-many-through-rails-chi01-seng-ft-010620/README.md

 What about the relationship between a user and a comment?
 Again, the user has many comments and the comment belongs to the user.
 So far, this is pretty straight forward.

 Things get slightly more complicated when we talk about the relationship between a user and posts that the user has commented on.
 How would you describe that relationship?
 Well, a user obviously can comment on many posts, and a post has comments by many users.
 Yep, this is a many to many relationship.
 We can setup a many-to-many relationship using a join table.
-You probably remember seeing this in previous READMEs - in this case, `comments` will act as our Join table.
+In this case, `comments` will act as our Join Table.
 Any table that contains two foreign keys can be thought of as a join table.
-In this case, our `comments` table will relate our posts with our users.
 A row in our comments table will look something like this:

  |id | content     | post_id     | user_id |
 | :------------- | :------------- | :-------------|
 |1|"I loved this post!"      | 5       | 3

 For this instance, we know that comment with the id of `1` was created by the user with id `3` for the post with id `5`.
-We have all of the information we need to determine all of the posts that a particular user has commented on as well as all of the users who commented on any post.
+We have all of the information we need to determine all of the posts that a particular user has commented on, as well as all of the users who commented on any post.
 When we're done, we'll be able to simply call `@user.posts` to get a collection of all of those posts.

 Let's set this up.
 First, we'll need migrations for a comments table, posts table, and users table.
 We've included migrations and models in this repo so you can follow along.